isomerpages/isomerpages-govtech/media/technews/_posts/2020-03-09-how-govtech-created-web-accessibility-testing-tool.md

 ![How GovTech created a web accessibility testing tool](/images/technews/web4all-part1.JPG)

-Excerpt: Meet the GovTech team working to embed inclusion and accessibility into webpage design and software development.
+Meet the GovTech team working to embed inclusion and accessibility into webpage design and software development.
 ---

 When Louis Braille invented the Braille system in 1824, he empowered individuals with vision impairment to participate more actively in their communities.
 With the print alphabet translated into a touch-based format of raised dots on embossed paper, sight was no longer a prerequisite for accessing printed content—one could read without needing to see.